 We started out last Monday morning from North Louisiana , we decided to point our truck towards Arkansas.
 First stop was in Sheridan, Arkansas, dining at Wright's Ranch House where we enjoyed a Hugh old fashion , Chicken fried steak.
 Id give this restaurant a rating of 4 stars.

 Traveling on, and making good time, we traveled on to Missouri.
-We decided on the town of Branson, where we have visiting before.
+We decided on the town of Branson, where we have visited before.
 After getting a room at a local hotel, we sat out to see the sites.
 Branson has grown so much.
-Lots to see and do. we had dinner at Pasghettis Italian Restaurant on the main strip.
+Lots to see and do.
+We had dinner at Pasghettis Italian Restaurant on the main strip.
 Its the home of the largest Fork and Meatball.
 The food was really good.
-I rate it a 5 star.
+I rate it a 5 star also.

 After dinner we walked down to the "The Branson Ferris Wheel" as the sun was setting behind it.
 This Ferris wheel was formerly located in Chicago on the Navy Pier.
 It stands 150 feet tall and lights up a show of more than 16,000 lights for entertainment.
 Its a beautiful site to see if you ride it or not.